HannaRV/subscription-dashboard/vision.md

 ---

-## Core Requirements / Features / Unique Selling Points

-Subscription Dashboard aims to deliver:

-### MVP Features (Current)
-1. **Simple Subscription Management**
-   - Add subscriptions with name, price, frequency, category
-   - Remove subscriptions easily
-   - View all subscriptions in one place

-2. **Automatic Cost Calculation**
-   - Total cost calculation in multiple frequencies
-   - Converts between weekly/monthly/yearly frequencies
-   - Real-time updates

-3. **Frequency Toggle**
-   - View all subscriptions in weekly, monthly, or yearly cost
-   - See both display cost and original billing frequency
-   - Dynamic total cost updates based on selected view
-   - Helps users understand subscription value across different timeframes

-4. **Clean Interface**
-   - Minimal learning curve
-   - Mobile-responsive design
-   - Quick overview of spending

-5. **Security**
-   - Input validation and sanitization
-   - Rate limiting
-   - Security headers (helmet)

-### Future Enhancements (Post-MVP)
-1. **Edit Subscription**
-   - Modify existing subscription details
-   - Update price, frequency, or category
-   - Currently requires delete + re-add

-2. **Usage Analytics**
-   - Identify unused subscriptions (0 usage hours)
-   - Calculate cost per hour of use
-   - Find underutilized services

-3. **Category Breakdown**
-   - See spending by category (streaming, software, fitness)
-   - Visual breakdown with charts
-   - Compare categories

-4. **Data Persistence**
-   - User accounts
-   - Save subscriptions between sessions
-   - Cloud backup

-5. **Advanced Features**
-   - Search and filter subscriptions
-   - Sort by price, name, or category
-   - Subscription reminders
-   - Spending trends over time
-   - Export to PDF

-### Unique Selling Points
-- **Swedish-focused** - Built for Swedish market with SEK currency
-- **Privacy-first** - No bank account connection required
-- **Lightweight** - Fast, simple, focused on one task
-- **Module-powered** - Uses published npm module (@hr222sy/subscription-tracker)
+## Project Value and Functionality

+Subscription Dashboard delivers:

+### Centralized Subscription Overview
+Collect all recurring costs in one place.
+No subscription forgotten, no cost hidden.
+Finally gain full control over your subscription spending with a simple, clear overview that's always up to date.

+### Intelligent Cost Insights
+View your total spending in the perspective that suits you best - per week, month, or year.
+Understand how small recurring costs accumulate over time and make informed decisions about which services are truly worth the money.

+### Flexible Frequency Visualization
+Compare apples to apples - whether a service bills weekly, monthly, or yearly, view all costs in the same timeframe.
+Switch between weekly, monthly, and yearly perspectives with one click to gain the insights you need right now.

+### Simple and Fast Management
+Minimalist interface without unnecessary complexity.
+Add or remove subscriptions in seconds, with no learning curve.
+Perfect for those who want control without spending time on administration.

+### Mobile-Responsive Design
+Manage your subscriptions wherever you are - at home on your computer or on the go with your mobile.
+Responsive design that works equally well on all devices.

+### Secure and Reliable
+Built with security in focus from the ground up.
+Protected against abuse and incorrect data, so you can trust that your information is handled correctly.

+### Unique Advantages

+**For Swedish Users:**
+- Swedish currency (SEK) as default
+- No need for bank account connection
+- Privacy-first approach - your data stays with you

+**For Learning:**
+- Demonstrates Clean Code principles in practice
+- Shows object-oriented design in full-stack context
+- Example of npm module integration and usage
+- MVC-inspired architecture

 ---

+## Scope and Limitations

+### MVP Scope (Current)
+The project focuses on **fundamental subscription management**:
+- Centralized overview of all subscriptions
+- Automatic cost calculation and conversion
+- Flexible frequency visualization (week/month/year)
+- Secure input validation and protection

+### Conscious Limitations (MVP)

+**Technical Constraints (By Design):**

+This is a **single-user application without authentication or data persistence**, designed specifically for demonstrating Clean Code principles and software design patterns in an academic context.

+- **No user accounts** - Application assumes single user on local machine
+- **No authentication system** - No login/logout functionality
+- **In-memory storage only** - Data stored in server memory during runtime
+- **No data persistence** - All subscriptions are lost on page reload or server restart
+- **Single session design** - Each user session starts fresh

+These constraints are **intentional for this assignment**, allowing focus on:
+- Code quality and Clean Code principles (chapters 2-11)
+- Object-oriented design and architectural patterns
+- Module integration and proper separation of concerns
+- Core subscription management functionality

+**Functional Limitations:**
+- **No edit functionality** - Users must delete and recreate to modify subscriptions
+- **No usage analytics** - UsageAnalyzer from module not implemented in this version
+- **No category grouping** - Subscriptions not grouped or filtered by category
+- **No subscription reminders** - No notification system for upcoming renewals

+### Future Development
+Planned improvements for production version:
+- **User authentication and accounts** - Secure login system with sessions
+- **Database integration** - Persistent storage (MongoDB/PostgreSQL)
+- **Multi-user support** - Each user maintains their own subscription list
+- **Edit functionality** for subscriptions
+- **LocalStorage fallback** - Client-side persistence for single-user scenarios
+- **Usage analysis** - Cost per hour of use, identify unused services
+- **Category breakdown** - Visual charts and spending by category
+- **Export capabilities** - PDF reports and data export
+- **Spending trends** - Track changes over time
+- **Subscription reminders** - Notifications for upcoming renewals

+---

+## Technical Context

-## Technology Stack
+### Technology Stack

-### Backend
+**Backend:**
-- **Node.js** - JavaScript runtime
+- **Node.js (≥20.6.0)** - JavaScript runtime environment
-- **Express 5** - Web framework for routing and middleware
+- **Express 5** - Lightweight and flexible web framework
-- **@hr222sy/subscription-tracker** - Custom npm module for subscription logic
+- **@hr222sy/subscription-tracker (v1.0.0)** - Custom npm module for subscription logic
 - **helmet** - Security headers
 - **express-rate-limit** - Rate limiting protection

-### Frontend
+**Frontend:**
-- **Vanilla JavaScript (ES6+)** - No framework overhead
+- **Vanilla JavaScript (ES6+)** - No framework dependencies
 - **HTML5** - Semantic markup
 - **CSS3** - Responsive styling

-### Architecture
+**Architecture:**
 - **MVC-inspired architecture** - Clear separation of Model, View, and Controller concerns
-- **Repository Pattern** - Data access abstraction
+- **Repository Pattern** - Data access abstraction isolating the module
 - **Object-Oriented Design** - Classes with single responsibilities
-- **Clean Code Principles** - Readable, maintainable code
+- **Clean Code Principles** - Readable, maintainable code following Martin's guidelines

 ### Why These Choices?

-- **Vanilla JS** - No framework complexity
-- **Express** - Lightweight, flexible and well-documented
+**Vanilla JavaScript** - Demonstrates core programming skills without framework magic, keeps the application lightweight and fast.

+**Express** - Industry-standard web framework that's well-documented and flexible enough for educational purposes while being production-ready.

-- **Custom module** - Demonstrates module creation and npm publishing
+**Custom npm module** - Shows the complete development cycle from module creation to integration, demonstrating dependency management and API design.

-- **OOP** - Shows proper object-oriented design patterns
+**Object-Oriented Design** - Provides clear structure and demonstrates proper design patterns, making the code educational and maintainable.

-- **No database (MVP)** - Simplifies deployment and focus on code quality
+**No database (MVP)** - Simplifies deployment and allows focus on code quality and architecture rather than infrastructure setup.
+Intentional constraint for this academic project.

+---

+## Academic Purpose

-This project is created as part of the **1dv610 course** at Linnaeus University, demonstrating the practical application of Clean Code principles and object-oriented design patterns.
+This project was created as part of the **1dv610 course** at Linnaeus University, focusing on:
+- Clean Code principles (Robert C. Martin)
+- Object-oriented programming
+- Software design patterns
+- Code quality and maintainability

+**The module (@hr222sy/subscription-tracker)** was developed in Assignment 2 (L2) and is used here to demonstrate integration between module and application, showing proper separation of concerns and dependency management.

+---

+**Created by:** Hanna Rubio Vretby
+**Contact:** hr222sy@student.lnu.se
+**Institution:** Linnaeus University